reflectoring/reflectoring.github.io/_posts/2021-10-01-spring-boot-feature-flags.md

 In this test, we mock the `FeatureFlagService` so that we can define the feature flag state to be either enabled or disabled.

 We let Spring autowire a bean of type `Service` and a bean of type `OldService`.

-The injected `Service` bean will be backed by the `FeatureFlaggedService` bean, because we have marked it as `@Primary` above.
-That means Spring will pick the `FeatureFlaggedService` bean over the `OldService` and `NewService` beans, which are also implementations of `Service` and also available in the application context, because they are both annotated with `@Component` above.
+The injected `Service` bean will be backed by the `FeatureFlaggedService` bean because we have marked it as `@Primary` above.
+That means Spring will pick the `FeatureFlaggedService` bean over the `OldService` and `NewService` beans, which are also implementations of `Service` and which are also available in the application context (because they are both annotated with `@Component` above).

 In `oldServiceTest()`, we disable the feature flag and make sure that `service.doSomething()` returns the value calculated by the `OldService` bean.

 In `newServiceTest()`, we enable the feature flag and assert that `service.doSomething()` now returns the value calculated by the `NewService` bean.
-We also check that `oldService.doSomethingElse()` still returns the old value, because this method is not backed by the feature flag.
+We also check that `oldService.doSomethingElse()` still returns the old value, because this method is not backed by the feature flag and thus shouldn't be affected by it.

-To recap, we can introduce a interface for the method(s) that we want to put behind a feature flag and implement a "proxy" bean that switches between two (or more) implementations of that interface.
+**To recap, we can introduce an interface for the method(s) that we want to put behind a feature flag and implement a "proxy" bean that switches between two (or more) implementations of that interface**.

 Sometimes, changes are even bigger and we would like to replace a whole bean instead of just a method or two, though.